 Want insights into marketing and promotion?
 On the lookout for a venue?
-Trying to find some cash for your project?
-Want to learn about risk management?
-Thinking about where to take your project after Midsumma Festival?
 Answers to all your questions are below, plus more.

-Registrations for the 2020 Midsumma Festival are open in late May or early June 2019 and will close in August.
+Registrations for the 2020 Midsumma Festival open on Tuesday 18 June 2019 and will close on 23 August 2019.
 To register or to help plan your 2020 event check out the 2020 Open-Access Event Registration information page